Yannick7777/codeigniter-setup-script/README.md

+## DISCLAIMER
+This is the documentation of the original Script I wrote for Laravel.
+Many of the things here do apply to the setup with codeigniter as well, definitely not all though.
+This documentation will be adapted as soon as development slows down as the name of the scripts and their content are still subject to change.

 ## Idea
 This Project aims to simplify setting up a laravel project in a local development environment for new and experienced developers.